 It’s official: We can all coexist — at least when it comes to pet owners and non-pet owners.

 Many property managers assume that non-pet-owning residents are uncomfortable with pets and believe a community’s pet policies solely cater to the pet-owning demographic.
-But just because an individual is not a pet owner doesn’t mean they are not a pet lover, or at the very least, accepting of pets in the communities in which they live.
+But just because an individual is not a pet owner doesn’t mean they are not a pet lover.
+Or, at the very least, accepting of pets in their communities.

 The recently unveiled Multifamily Pet Policies and Amenities survey, conducted by PetScreening and J Turner Research and featuring the feedback of nearly 23,000 apartment residents, found that non-pet-owning residents are reasonably agreeable with a community’s pet population.